19 comments

 Pro-life Christians have no objections to adult stem cells, but the cell lines in question here are not "stem cells" but directly cultures from murdered children... without knowledge or consent (see also: Henrietta Lacks.)

-• cempaka 8 months ago
+• cempaka a year ago

 Sounds like a very vindictive policy in service of a mandate that ultimately turned out to be essentially useless at reducing the incidence of first-time COVID infections.